gavento/shallow-review/docs/DATA.md

 **Notes:**
 - `tokens_full`: Token count of full HTML
 - `tokens_stripped`: Token count after preprocessing
+- `classify_duration`: Total time for classification process in seconds
 - `classify_relevancy` and `kind` stored as columns (not in data JSON)
+- `category`: Assigned category ID from taxonomy (stored as column in future versions)
 - Other fields are LLM-extracted

+## Classification Taxonomy

+**Ground truth:** `data/taxonomy.yaml`

+The classification taxonomy defines a hierarchical category structure for classifying AI safety/alignment content.
+Each classified item must be assigned to exactly one **leaf category**.

+### Structure

+- **Hierarchical organization**: Categories can contain subcategories
+- **Leaf categories**: Only leaf nodes (categories without children) are assignable
+- **Category fields**:
+  - `id`: Machine-readable identifier (snake_case, unique across entire taxonomy)
+  - `name`: Human-readable name
+  - `description`: Detailed description of what belongs in the category
+  - `children`: List of subcategories (empty for leaf categories)
+  - `examples`: Optional list of example items from 2024 (ONLY allowed on leaf categories)
+  - `is_leaf`: Can be explicitly set in YAML, otherwise inferred from presence of children

+### Top-Level Categories

+1. **Understand existing models** - Evals, interpretability, learning dynamics, model psychology
+2. **Control the thing** - Alignment, monitoring, control, deception detection
+3. **Alternative architectures** - Safer-by-design AI systems
+4. **Better data** - Data quality, filtering, attribution for safety
+5. **Make AI solve it** - Scalable oversight, debate, task decomposition
+6. **Theory** - Agent foundations, corrigibility, cooperation theory
+7. **Sociotechnical** - Approaches combining technical and social elements
+8. **Misc / for new agenda clustering** - Items not yet fitting other categories

+### Usage

+- Load via `load_taxonomy()` from `taxonomy.py`
+- Format for LLM prompts via `format_taxonomy_for_prompt()`
+- Validate category IDs via `taxonomy.validate_category_id(cat_id)`
+- Total: **87 leaf categories** (as of 2025-10-21)

+### Validation Rules

+1. All category IDs must be unique across entire taxonomy
+2. Category IDs must be alphanumeric with underscores/hyphens (snake_case)
+3. Only leaf categories can have examples
+4. At least one leaf category must exist

 ## File Formats